-\paragraph{Memory Isolation is Necessary but not Sufficient.} If all device drivers adopt one of the two mechanisms outlined above and the MMIO regions are protected, it can thwart malicious interrupt injection.
-This stops the hypervisor's attempts to compromise the realm VM security using interrupts.
+If all device drivers adopt one of the two mechanisms outlined above and the MMIO regions are isolated, they can thwart malicious interrupt injection.
 However, this solution is infeasible in some cases, such as the interrupt-driven counter, which purely depends on an interrupt source and is device agnostic.
 Because of the device-agnostic nature of this counter, reading from an MMIO space is not possible, as different devices have different MMIO spaces and behaviors.
-Therefore, supporting this interrupt-driven counter in a realm VM such that the hypervisor cannot corrupt it, requires architectural guarantees for interrupt authenticity.
-For devices where such memory-mapped reads would be possible (e.g., Qualcomm's WCNSS chip), doing so may incur hardware changes to the device to write to the register.
-In summary, any device that simply raises an interrupt when an event occurs will need to be changed to also write to a memory-mapped region, which can then be checked by the device driver.
-One approach is to update existing device drivers where such a check is feasible, but this will incur significant manual driver code patching.
-More importantly, it is still insufficient for cases where the device simply does not have hardware support to write to a register when it triggers an interrupt.
-Another approach is to never allow VMs to access devices directly and strictly use bounce buffers.
-Such strict isolation that enforces exclusive memory access may seem sufficient to protect against malicious interrupts.
-However, depending on the granularity of encryption and integrity protection, the hypervisor can still trigger malicious DMAs to trick the VM into initiating unintended memory transfers.
-The only solution, then, is to disable all interrupts for all devices connected to the VM, as the hypervisor can never inject any interrupts, malicious or benign.
-However, this restriction not only degrades the performance significantly by forcing all devices to poll but also renders certain devices incompatible with CCA irrespective of bounce buffers (e.g., purely interrupt-based notification devices).
+Therefore, supporting this interrupt-driven counter in a \cvm such that the hypervisor cannot corrupt it requires architectural guarantees for interrupt isolation.
+For devices where such memory-mapped reads would be possible (e.g., Qualcomm WCNSS chip), doing so may incur hardware changes to the device to write to the register.

+To adopt this solution, we will need to change any device that simply raises an interrupt when an event occurs to also write to a memory-mapped region.
+Further, we will need to change all existing device drivers where such a check is feasible.
+Doing this will incur significant changes to the hardware and manual driver patching.
+More importantly, \emph{even one device left unchanged or one driver left unpatched} will leave the \cvm vulnerable to interrupt attacks.
+We observe that such invasive hardware and driver changes are not necessary if we can provide architectural guarantees for interrupt delivery.
+Therefore, in \codename we take a principled approach to ensure isolated interrupt delivery to the \cvms.